Weekly Horizons Meetings are held on Thursday mornings in the Scout & Guide HQ, Long Lane, Aughton just next to Christ Church, 9:30 – 11:30am.

 Here are some of the U3A members you may come across at Horizons.
 Click or tap on any pic to start the presentation.

-A relatively new feature at Horizons on specified Thursdays is the occasional Guest Visitor, organised by the indefatigable Sue Watkinson.
-This typically is a representative of an organisation providing information of relevance (usually local) to the U3A membership.
+At some Thursday Horizons Meetings there is the occasional Guest Visitor, arranged by Sue Watkinson, our Speaker Secretary.
+This typically is a representative of an organisation (usually local) providing information of relevance to the U3A membership.